3. We put audiences at the heart of everything we do and offer a rich variety of ways for people to participate and engage with their heritage.

 New exhibitions and content

-We're delighted to announce some new offerings that are scheduled to take place this autumn.
+We're delighted to announce some new offerings that are scheduled to take place in the coming months.

-First, in recognition of Black History Month, we will launch 'Struggles for Liberty: African American Revolutionaries in the Atlantic World' in October – a new online learning resource including materials for teachers, which tells stories of the individual and collective fight for social justice by Frederick Douglass and other enslaved and free Black women, children, and men living in the Atlantic world in the 19th century.
+We will launch 'Struggles for Liberty: African American Revolutionaries in the Atlantic World' – a new online learning resource including materials for teachers, which tells stories of the individual and collective fight for social justice by Frederick Douglass and other enslaved and free Black women, children, and men living in the Atlantic world in the 19th century.

 Douglass, who lived in slavery for the first two decades of his life, became one of the most renowned social justice campaigners, authors, activists, and philosophers in world history.
 The 'History of Black Abolition', section of the resource also looks at the activism of inspirational freedom-fighters, Nathaniel Turner, David Walker, and Maria W Stewart.